Austin Bisnow: Writer and producer

-The group has played festivals such as Coachella, BottleRock, Firefly, Electric Forest, and Lightning in a Bottle and toured with artists such as Mike Posner, The Revivalists, American Authors, Beats Antique, Eric Hutchinson, and Atlas Genius.

 Get Well Soon Tour

 In 2011, Bisnow teamed up with Grammy Award-winning producer Benny Blanco to create the non-profit Get Well Soon Tour, which aims to bring joy to children in hospitals through surprise visits from superstar musicians around the US.
 Since their first visit with Justin Bieber on Valentine's Day, 2011, the “tour” has brought artists like Bruno Mars, Pitbull, Britney Spears, John Legend, Selena Gomez, Diplo, Robin Thicke, FUN., and Maroon 5.
 In 2013, Get Well Soon Tour got several patients backstage access at The Grammys to meet The Black Keys, B.O.B. and Miranda Lambert.

+Magic Giant

+In early 2014, Bisnow formed the Indie folk band Magic Giant with Zambricki Li and Zang.
+Its singles "Set On Fire" charted top 30 on Billboard's Alternative chart and #4 on Spotify's US Viral 50, while its single, "Window" charted top 40 on Billboard's Hot AC and Adult Pop charts.